 But it’s easier to get a first-come permit for camping in the southern areas of the park than it is for Paintbrush Canyon, which you already have.
 My suggestion: When you arrive at the park, go to the backcountry desk and try to add nights in the park to your existing permit for a night in Paintbrush.
 Death Canyon Shelf and South Fork Cascade Canyon offer some of the park’s best camping.

-I have not backpacked much in the Jedediah Smith Wilderness (only the southern end of the Teton Crest Trail and a dayhike up Table Mountain from Teton Canyon on the west side).
-If you want to explore that area, you’ll see there are trails through it on the west side of the Tetons, but only a few spots where they link up with trails in the park.
+If you want to explore the Jedediah Smith Wilderness, you’ll see there are trails through it on the west side of the Tetons, but only a few spots where they link up with trails in the park.
 The vehicle shuttle is also much longer and more complicated (or expensive) if you start and finish at trailheads on the west and east sides of the Tetons instead of trailheads in the park (east side).